 It took me a while to like any of the Cartoon Network shows because I was comparing them all to Phineas and Ferb.
 Eventually I came around.
 The kids loved Teen Titans, We Bare Bears and The Amazing World of Gumball.
 There are lots of jokes for adults in these shows, and while that’s great for me, I do sometimes wonder what my kids like about them because I’m sure much of it goes over their heads.

 Finally, this year, at 6 and 8, the kids discovered CBBC.
-Instead of cartoons, they now watch football dramas, historical quizzes and non fiction series.
+Instead of cartoons, they now watch football dramas, historical quizzes and non fiction series, some of it is even educational!
 It started with the Pets Factor, then they found Gym Stars and now they rarely watch any other Chanel.
 Current favourites include Operation Ouch (especially when they are talking about poo), The Dengineers (show about crazy parents who let a TV crew come and build their kid a den in the garden) and Newsround (where they often learn about the environment and then nag me about reducing my single use plastic consumption).

 For the most part, I’d say that kids TV improves over the years.
 I’d certainly take Cartoon Network over Baby TV and CBBC over CBeebies.
 My kids probably are ready to join us for Saturday night family viewing now, they’re just waiting for me to be ready to give up my child free Saturday evenings!
 I’d love to know which kids TV shows you love and hate.